About the Children's Home of Kingston

 The mission of The Children’s Home of Kingston is to provide a safe, healthy, supportive, educational and therapeutic environment for youth and families to strengthen their ability to make positive choices.

-The Wellness Committee, a sub-committee of the Health and Safety Committee, is committed to providing a school and living environment that promotes and protects students’ health, well-being, and ability to learn by supporting healthy eating and physical activity including lifelong, healthy decision-making.
-The agency will promote student wellness by providing opportunities for good nutrition and physical activity, in its educational programs, school activities, after school activities, and meal program.
+The Wellness Committee, a sub-committee of the Health and Safety Committee, is dedicated to providing a school and living environment that promotes and protects students’ health, well-being, and ability to learn.
+The agency will promote student wellness by providing opportunities for good nutrition and physical activity in its educational programs, school/after school activities, and meal program.

-The Wellness Policy is to ensure that all students and staff in the agency have access to healthful foods and opportunities to be physically active in order to grow, learn and thrive, recognizing that healthy eating and physical activity are essential to achieve their academic and physical potential, optimal mental growth and lifelong health and well-being.
+The Wellness Policy is to ensure that all students and staff in the agency have access to healthful foods and opportunities to be physically active in order to grow, learn and thrive.

 “Promoting lifelong health”